vbrett/vbrpytools/README.md

 # Call in a loop to create terminal progress bar or revolving character
 misctools.iterate_and_display_progress(iterable)

+# Rename a file by adding a timestamp to its name
+misctools.timestamp_filename(filename)

 # Make a copy of an existing file before opening it in write mode + enforce encoding to UTF-8 by default
 misctools.open_preserve(filename)